JeffDeCola/my-cheat-sheets/software/development/software-architectures/messaging/protobuf-cheat-sheet/README.md

 file and compile it (using protoc) to their language of choice and use it in their microservice/app/service.

+Or top state again, the whole purpose of using protocol buffers is to serialize your data so that it can be parsed elsewhere.

+The flow is,

+1. Define the message format (using .proto file)
+1. Compile the .proto file to your language
+1. Implement - Use proto file in your code

 Here is an illustration,

 ![IMAGE - protobuf - IMAGE](../../../../../docs/pics/protobuf.jpg)